oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-28-location-object.md

 >
 > - In the absence of symbol information, binary analysis tools might not have source code locations available, so information about line and column numbers might not be present in the log file.
 In this case, code editors, other programs, or end users can use logical location to navigate from a result to the correct source code location.
 >
 > - Logical location information is an important contributor to fingerprinting scenarios because it is typically more resilient to changes in source code than are the line numbers included in physical locations.
-See [Appendix B](#normative-use-of-fingerprints-by-result-management-systems) for more information about fingerprinting.
-The `logicalLocation.fullyQualifiedName` property ([§3.33.5](#logicallocation-object--fullyqualifiedname-property)) is particularly convenient for fingerprinting.
+See [sec](#normative-use-of-fingerprints-by-result-management-systems) for more information about fingerprinting.
+The `logicalLocation.fullyQualifiedName` property ([sec](#logicallocation-object--fullyqualifiedname-property)) is particularly convenient for fingerprinting.
 >
 > - In the analysis of structured data files such as XML or JSON, internal structural information (such as an XML path like `"/orders[2]/customers/lastName"`) might be helpful.

 In rare circumstances, there might be neither physical nor logical location information available for a `location` object.
-See [§3.38](#threadflowlocation-object) for an example.
-In that case, the location object **SHOULD** contain a message property ([§3.28.5](#location-object--message-property)) explaining the significance of this "location."
+See [sec](#threadflowlocation-object) for an example.
+In that case, the location object **SHOULD** contain a message property ([sec](#location-object--message-property)) explaining the significance of this "location."

 ### id property{#location-object--id-property}

 A `location` object **MAY** contain a property named `id` whose value is a non-negative integer that is unique among all `location` objects belonging to `theResult`.
-The value does not need to be unique across all `result` objects ([§3.27](#result-object)) in `theRun`.
+The value does not need to be unique across all `result` objects ([sec](#result-object)) in `theRun`.

 If `id` is absent, it **SHALL** default to -1, which indicates that the value is unknown (not set).